hexaredecimal/ML/README.md

 # Features:
 - [X] Type inference for variables
 - [X] Variant enums
-- [X] structs
+- [X] Structs
 - [X] Expressions not Statements

 # Inspiration:
->>> SMLL is a ml derived language for the JVM which borrows a lot of concepts from languages such as Standard ML, Rust and Kotlin.
+>>> SMLL is a ml derived language for the JVM which borrows a lot of concepts from languages such as Standard ML, Rust and ocaml.

 # Stargazers